A Large-Scale Database for Graph Representation Learning: MalNet for New Research Discoveries

 \item \textbf{Reconsidering Merits of Simpler Graph Classification Approaches.} Our discovery in \textbf{D2} indicates that simpler methods can match or outperform more recent and sophisticated techniques, suggesting that current techniques aiming to capture graph topology are not yet well-reflected for non-attributed graphs, echoing results from \cite{cai2018simple}.
 More broadly, our discovery demonstrates---for the first time---such phenomenon at the unprecedented scale and diversity offered by \dataset.
 We believe our results will inspire researchers to reconsider the merits of simpler approaches and classic techniques, and to build on them to reap their benefits.

 \item \textbf{Enabling Explainable Research.} In Figure~\ref{fig:heatmap}, we observe that certain representation techniques better capture particular graph types.
-For example, Feather significantly outperforms all methods on \textit{Clicker++Trojan}.
-This is a highly interesting result, as it could provide insight into when one technique is preferred over another (e.g., local neighborhood structure, global graph structure, graph motifs).
+For example, Feather, GIN and GCN significantly outperforms other methods on \textit{Clicker++Trojan}.
+This is an interesting result, as it could provide insight into when one technique is preferred over another (e.g., local neighborhood structure, global graph structure, graph motifs).
 We believe that the wide range of graph topology and substructures contained in \dataset's nearly 700 classes will enable new explainability research.

 \end{enumerate}